Raydiation/Approximation-Optimal-for-Hamilton-Path/README.md

 -------------
 Current problem :
 Suppose that when we pass a node, we will recieve a object with size s_n (depend on node) into my backpack.
 And each backpack has same capacity.
+Notice that we the order of objects in backpack is same as the order we pick it up.
 And my goal is that (pick one or both two) :
 * Use less backpack as possible.
 * In each backpack, the connetivity of nodes(depend on the edge we choose) where the objects belong to as high as possible.

+Current thought :
+* Use GA to find some great routes and then analyze them to find a better route.